LMGerard/GIF_App/README.md

 # GIF_App

-App coded in python with tkinter module to create basic GIF:
+App coded in python with tkinter module to create basic GIFs:

 need python 3.8